 Many a tale has been told of this inglorious event.
 In 2009, VA told Johnnie his records burnt up in 1973.
 Fortunately, the only copies in existence were obtained in 1965 and reside to this day in his e-folder.
 VA never bothered to look.
 Hey, the standard boilerplate reply is unequivocal- if your service happened before 1973, your records are charcoal.
 Next?
 I had a friend I Sherpa’d through on his Hep C claims who served from 1979-1984.
 Yep.
 The STRs went up in smoke in ’73.
 When we called them on it, they had no explanation- Not so much as a man named Jed -a poor mountaineer barely kept his family fed.
 Not even a tricked out DeLorean.
 Apparently this happens all the time.

 The NPRC keeps records in three different buildings.
-Inpatient hospital records of bases that have closed are not located with the STRs.
-Military Personnel files are kept in yet another building.
+Inpatient hospital records of bases that have closed are not located with the Service outpatient Treatment Records.
+(STRs) Military Personnel files (MPRs) are kept in yet another building.
 The infamous fire burned the following only…

 U.S. Army personnel discharged November 1, 1912, to January 1, 1960.
 Estimated loss 80%;